The Rising Tide

 Global warming is creating havoc throughout the world.

-This project, The Rising Tide, will focus on locations throughout the world that are experiencing the effects of coastal soil erosion due to climate change.
-It will include the Florida Keys, Chesapeake Bay, the Pacific Islands, Bangladesh, and more.
+This project, The Rising Tide: Sinking Earth, focuses on locations throughout the world that are experiencing the effects of coastal soil erosion due to climate change.

 The Florida Keys: After Irma